-The Thames Valley Circuit is a mixed, diverse, multi-ethnic circuit with 12 churches (13 congregations) set along the Thames Valley corridor comprising three towns:
+The Thames Valley Circuit is a mixed, diverse, multi-ethnic circuit with 10 churches set along the Thames Valley corridor comprising three towns:

 - Slough with its industrial/commercial community and transient, very diverse population